Free Compost Giveaway

 Saturday, April 13, 2019, from 8:00 a.m. to noon at the Act V Lot (Parking Lot 16), 1900 Laguna Canyon Road.

 Residents are invited to participate in the annual free compost giveaway event on Saturday, April 13, from 8:00 a.m. to noon, at the City Maintenance Facilities, 1900 Laguna Canyon Road.
 This annual event is sponsored by the City of Laguna Beach and its contract waste hauler, Waste Management.
 Click here for more information.

 Do you know that residential yard waste adds up to about 15-30 percent of what we send to our landfills in Orange County?
 Yet, leaves, grass and yard trimmings are valuable resources that we can easily recycle in our own backyards by composting and grass recycling.
 Also, planting water-wise gardens reduce waste and saves water and prevent urban runoff pollution.
 When you practice these yard waste management techniques, you will conserve water, save money, and help preserve the environment.
 These simple practices do not take much time, and help you enjoy healthy and beautiful lawns and gardens.

-The City of Laguna Beach and its solid waste contractor, Waste Management, team up each to host four free composting classes for residents.
-Classes were held on March 3, April 23, June 17, and September 23.
-Click here for our flyer with more information.
-Our March 3 "Kids Can Compost" class focused on young gardeners and their parents.
+The City of Laguna Beach and its solid waste contractor, Waste Management, team up each year to host four free composting classes for residents.
+The first class for 2019 will be held on Saturday, March 30 at Bluebird Park located at 798 Bluebird Canyon Drive.
+Click here to view the flyer.
+The City also offers a "Kids Can Compost" class at the elementary schools annually and focuses on young gardeners and their parents.

 Composting is a simple and natural way to turn yard and food waste into valuable organic fertilizer for the garden.
 Compost Bins and Worm Bins are available for purchase during the classes at a discounted price.